benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q115.png)

-_**Q125:** Any phone that the number of phones it called is greater than the number of phones that called it_
+_**Q125:** Any dragon that the number of dragons it called is greater than the number of dragons that called it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q125.png)

-_**Q126:** Any phone that the number of phones it called is greater than the number of phones it didn't call_
+_**Q126:** Any dragon that the number of dragons it called is greater than the number of dragons it didn't call_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q126.png)